kunalahuja06/CampingDots/README.md

 CampingDots is a website to create and review campgrounds.
 This project is inspired by Colt Steele's Web Development Bootcamp.

-This project is buit using NodeJS, ExpressJS, MongoDB.
+This project is built using NodeJS, ExpressJS, MongoDB.

 ![2021-12-21 (1)](https://user-images.githubusercontent.com/52367650/146890012-bdf67344-765a-4fe2-ad61-4636d2c769fc.png)